 5. Maintain Your Door

-Burglars can capitalize on broken locks, faulty windows and other poorly maintained entryways.
-To know how to make a garage door more secure, you also have to know how to maintain it.
-Routine maintenance keeps your garage safe for your family to use, and it can help prevent break-ins.
+Burglars can capitalize on broken locks, faulty windows and poorly maintained entryways.
+To know how to make a garage door more secure, you also have to understand how to maintain it.
+Routine maintenance keeps your garage safe for your family to use and can help prevent break-ins.
 Broken garage door panels, weak hinges and rusted bolts leave your garage door at risk for damage, which a thief could easily take advantage of.

 For the best routine garage door maintenance, trust the professionals.
-Get annual service for your garage door or reach out to us if your garage door looks damaged or uneven, opens slowly or is loud when it opens.
+Get annual service for your garage door, or reach out to us if it looks damaged or uneven, opens slowly or is loud when it opens.
 Those are all signs that your garage door needs a bit of upkeep, and we can diagnose and correct any issues your door may have.

 6. Get a New Garage Door Opener